14 Mar Friday Night Mixmag & Live Looping a London Warehouse

 Both music and music content under one roof, a lively electronic music ecosystem.
 Mixmag has held this tradition every Friday for the past 13 years.

 This London office party lasts for the whole set.
 It’s been a good initiative for the weekend starts and people leave to carry on with their night.

-A loop station, four mics and other instruments fill the small space in this bedroom consisting of a mattress surrounded by a few chairs, plenty of wires, and a piano.
-No visible windows means the attention is focused on the music made in this hideaway.
+A loop station, four mics, and other instruments fill the small space in this bedroom consisting of a mattress surrounded by a few chairs, plenty of wires, and a piano.
+No visible windows mean the attention is focused on the music made in this hideaway.